 Four stars?
 For a messed-up wreckage such as this?
 What can I say?
 The franchise finally loosens up, Michael adapted to the 90s and we finally get the sense of mayhem that Michael should had been doing since his return.

-It's been six years since Michael's escape, courtesy of the mysterious man in black at the end of Part 5; an underground celtic druidism cult known as the Thorn Cult had somehow obtained Michael as their possession and captured his niece, Jamie Strode (now played by a no-name 16 year old actress).
-Jamie was somehow impregnated and bore a healthy baby boy, wherein a kind nurse (in a change of heart) decided to free Jamie along with her son.
-But unbeknownst to them, Michael was watching and proceeds to kill off the traitorous nurse and gave chase to his niece.
-After a long cat-and-mouse pursue and a desperate attempt to call for help, Jamie managed to hide away her baby in a bus station and ultimately met her demise under her uncle's hands and a mean corn thresher.
+It's been six years since Michael's escape, courtesy of the mysterious man in black at the end of Part 5; an underground Celtic druidism cult known as the Thorn Cult has somehow obtained Michael in their possession and captured his niece, Jamie Strode (now played by a no-name 16 year old actress), who we now see impregnated and bearing a healthy baby boy.
+Through a change of heart, a nurse working for the cult decided to free Jamie along with her son one night, unbeknownst to them that Michael is watching and proceeds to kill off the traitorous nurse and gives chase to his niece.
+After a long cat-and-mouse pursue and a desperate attempt to call for help, Jamie managed to hide away her baby in a bus station and ultimately meet her demise under her uncle's hands and a mean corn thresher.

-In Haddonfield, the nightmare that was Michael apparently became a distant memory and the local teens are trying to set-up a Halloween party in tribute to Michael's mysterious but welcomed disappearance.
-The Myers house is now occupied by relatives of the Strodes (family who adopted michael's sister from the original), namely single-mother Kara Strode, her six-year-old son Danny, Kara's teenage brother, their jerky dad and their passive mum.
-Across the street watched a grown-up Tommy Doyle, the boy that was babysat by Jamie Lee's character on the original, now obsessed on figuring out Michael Myers and what motivated him into murder, suspecting a connection with a Thorn Cult.
+In Haddonfield, the nightmare that is Michael apparently became a distant memory and the local teens are trying to set-up a Halloween party in tribute to Michael's mysterious but welcomed disappearance.
+The Myers house is also now occupied by relatives of the Strodes (family who adopted michael's sister from the original), namely single-mother Kara Strode, her six-year-old son Danny, Kara's teenage brother, their jerky dad and their passive mum.
+Across the street watches a grown-up Tommy Doyle, the boy that Jamie Lee's character on the original babysat, now obsessed on figuring out Michael Myers and what motivated him into murder, suspecting a connection with a Thorn Cult.
 Elsewhere, Dr. Loomis, apparently grown tired and old of the mishaps, is now retired from Smiths Grove Insanitarum.

-Meanwhile, Tommy met up with Kara and her son, Danny, warning them of the dangers they're in if they stayed in their house.
-He also shared with them the information he had regarding the Thorn cult.
-It soon became clear that Michael isn't the only threat, as the cult finally caught up with Tommy and demands for the baby.
+Meanwhile, Tommy meet up with Kara and her son, Danny, warning them of the dangers they're in if they stay in their house.
+He also shares with them the information he has regarding the Thorn cult.
+It soon becomes clear that Michael isn't the only threat, as the cult finally catches up with Tommy and demands for the baby.
 But for how long is Michael going to be under their control?
 And by then, who will be left?

-This is how Michael should had came back; full on gore, no holds barred while still put together logically.
-It's never boring, the fast pace is filled with either building or unnervingly intense scenes, and unlike the previous two, the character scenes are actually worth something.
+This is how Michael should have came back; full on gore, no holds barred while still put together (somewhat) logically.
+It's never boring, the fast pace is filled with either building or intense scenes, and unlike the previous two, the character scenes are actually worth something.
 (No offense Danielle Harris.
-We still love you, just that screaming and running got pretty old fast)
+We still love you, just that screaming and running got old pretty fast)

 In full slasher film terms, Halloween 6 is also the entry that didn't shy away on the red stuff.
 It's almost a game change, but Michael Myers here finally wised up and got creative with his killings.
 From the classic knife stabs and slits, to an messy axe murder and head impalement, to a full on gore fest of a baked head via fuse box and a machete massacre.
-Also, kudos to George P. Wilbur, who did a fantastic job on, at least, capturing the air of threat that was Michael, similar to his earlier 80s incarnations.
+Also, kudos to George P. Wilbur, who did a fantastic job on acting as the maniac, capturing the air of threat that was Michael as closely as possible with the characters earlier 80s incarnations.

-There's actually another version of this movie, dubbed the Producer's Cut, which features an entirely different opening and ending.
-I only heard about it and I kinda like what I'm hearing, but so far, I'm going to stick with this as my underrated fave entry.
+There's actually another version of this movie, dubbed the Producer's Cut, which features an entirely different opening and ending, among many others changes.
+As of writing this, I only heard about it and I kinda like what I'm hearing, but so far, I'm going to stick with this as my underrated fave entry.
 Even the highly praised H20 has nothing to the gore-filled craze this entry has (don't you judge me!
 H20's talky nature bore the hell out of me!), so if you're very open to B-movie worthy plot twists, monster bloodshed and seeing Michael Myers bleed green liquid from his eyes, then Halloween 6 is a curse worthy of your attention!

 1 female had her head shoved to a spike